docknetwork/api-docs/source/index.html.md

 ```

-`POST /credentials/`

 To issue a verifiable credential, the issuer needs to have a public key that is accessible by the holder and verifier to verify the signature (in proof) in the credential.
 Though the VCDM spec does not mandate it, an issuer in Dock must have a DID on a chain.

 This DID may be found in the issuer field of the credential.
 Dock retrieves an issuer as a string, which can be a URI string (DID as fully qualified, e.g., `did:dock:`) or an object with a property ID that is a uri/DID.